Call Center Cost Per Call: How to Calculate, Benchmark & Reduce It?

 Where,

-- The total call center means the operating expenses, including agents' salaries, infrastructure, maintenance, etc.
+- Total operating cost means the operating expenses, including agents' salaries, infrastructure, maintenance, etc.

 The cost per call for a call center depends on factors such as agents' wages, the technology used, call volume, and economies of scale.